wazuh/wazuh-documentation/source/installation-guide/open-distro/distributed-deployment/step-by-step-installation/elasticsearch-cluster/elasticsearch-multi-node-cluster.rst

     .. include:: ../../../../../_templates/installations/elastic/common/enable_elasticsearch.rst

 .. note:: The Open Distro for Elasticsearch performance analyzer plugin is installed by default and can have a negative impact on system resources.
-We recommend removing it with the following command ``/usr/share/elasticsearch/bin/elasticsearch-plugin remove opendistro_performance_analyzer``.
+We recommend removing it with the following command ``/usr/share/elasticsearch/bin/elasticsearch-plugin remove opendistro-performance-analyzer``.
 Please be sure to restart the Elasticsearch service afterwards.

 **Subsequent nodes**